Stand with Ukraine. Fight for freedom and democracy

 selecting an event from the list

-DEFAULT.PROCESS – this is the moment when actions are processed.
-The current event will trigger the post-submit action before the payment gateway.
+• DEFAULT.PROCESS — this is the moment when actions are processed.
+The current event will trigger the post-submit action before the payment gateway;

-BAD.REQUEST – this event is executed after request processing in case some of the fields in the form return errors.
-For example, the action will be triggered if the user uploads a file to the Media field in the wrong format or if the user exceeds the allowed number of files to upload.
-This event bypasses the DEFAULT.PROCESS event.
+• BAD.REQUEST — this event is executed after request processing in case some of the fields in the form return errors.
+For example, the action will be triggered if the user uploads a file to the Media Field in the wrong format or if the user exceeds the allowed number of files to upload.
+This event bypasses the DEFAULT.PROCESS event;

-DEFAULT.REQUIRED – this event is executed in any case.
+• DEFAULT.REQUIRED — this event is executed in any case.
 It is the last triggered event before the form response is submitted.
-The event runs even in case other post-submit actions are not processed successfully.
-Note: if you set the DEFAULT.REQUIRED event to several actions, and one of your actions is the Store Form Record action.
-Make sure to put the Store Form Record action the last in the row.
+The event runs even in case other post-submit actions are not processed successfully;

-GATEWAY.SUCCESS – this one is executed after the user passes the checkout on the side of the payment system; if a payment is successful, the action will be triggered.
+• GATEWAY.SUCCESS — this one is executed after the user passes the checkout on the side of the payment system; if a payment is successful, the action will be triggered;

-Note that the Store Form Record action does not require any Event.
+Mind that the “Store Form Record” action does not require any event.

 Promoting the user after successful payment

 Firstly, create a custom user role with limited access for users who haven’t finished the payment process.
 The permissions you grant to this user role depend on your business strategy.
 Alternatively, you can use the default WordPress Subscriber user role.
-In our example, we will stick with the Subscriber role.

 After you decide on the user role that will be suitable for your business model, edit the “Register User” action by clicking on the pencil-shaped button underneath.